Highlights

 Income details

-Ontario’s nominal GDP increased 1.3% in the third quarter, after increasing 1.4% in the second quarter.
+Ontario’s nominal GDP increased 1.3% in the fourth quarter, after increasing 1.2% in the third quarter.

 Chart 1.2: Nominal gross domestic product growth